 Customer voice

-Our first customer voice report looks at our engagement activity from April 2024 – March 2025.
+Our customer voice report looks at our engagement activity from April 2025 – March 2026.
 An opportunity to reflect on our achievements and the impact the Customer Service Improvement Panel and involved customers have had on helping to shape our services, and ensuring the customer perspective remains at the heart of decision-making.

 Our customer strategy is built around four engagement pillars: